 - 1 stick butter unsalted, room temperature

-Take butter out of fridge, cut into smaller pieces, and allow to come to room temperature
+- Take butter out of fridge, cut into smaller pieces, and allow to come to room temperature1 stick butter

 - The dough will be grainy after you've combined everything; don't worry, just form a cylinder or ball with the dough, wrap it in plastic wrap and allow it to warm up a bit on the counter--about 30 minutes